Bol Bachchan: Cast

-Comparisons with Gol Maal

-The plot and the characters of the film are based on the 1979 comedy film Gol Maal.

 Production

 The film was originally expected for a Diwali 2011 release, though was postponed to 2012.
 On Dussehra 2011, director Rohit Shetty who previously directed the comedy flick, Golmaal 3 (2010), did first give actor Ajay Devgn an offer for Golmaal 4, but Devgn claimed "Golmaal 4 will happen next to next year.
 It's necessary to have two years gap between the two Golmaal films.
 It's not good if it comes every year."
 After the announcement, it was added that Bol Bachchan will be made before Golmaal 4.
-In January 2011, it was revealed that actress Asin was roped in for the first female lead after Bipasha Basu rejected the role.
+In January 2011, it was revealed that actress Asin was roped in for the first female lead.
 Earlier, actress Genelia D'Souza was signed to play the second female lead, but due to her differences with the makers, she opted out of the project and hence the role was offered to Prachi Desai.

-In Jubilee Comedy Circus, Krushna Abhishek did a performance of Rohit Shetty never giving him a film role to do but having promised him in earlier seasons of the show, Rohit was so impressed by the performance, he decided to give Krushna a role in Bol Bachchan.
+In Comedy Circus, Krushna Abhishek did a performance of Rohit Shetty never giving him a film role to do but having promised him in earlier seasons of the show.
+Rohit was so impressed by the performance that he decided to give Krushna a role in Bol Bachchan.
 Shetty also added co-host Archana Puran Singh from the same show to the film cast.
 It was revealed in the 300th episode special of Comedy Circus, where Rohit Shetty was a guest judge, that Paresh Ganatra was among the cast.
 The film has been shot at various locations, including Rohit Shetty's seemingly favourite Panchgani and Chomu Palace, among other locations.